juristr/juristr.github.com/_posts/2013-03-19-will-i-really-miss-google-reader.md

 tags: [interesting apps]
 ---

 I guess you probably heard the latest announcements about the Google Reader shutdown.
 I heard about it already about half a year ago I guess, but didn't want to believe initially.
-But now it seems to turn into reality, at least starting with July 1st.
+Now it seems to turn into reality, at least starting with July 1st.
 The search for alternatives has begun…

 I'm a Google Reader user from the very beginning, when it was launched as a labs product.
 I liked the idea of having a web app where to collect and consume my news.
 At that time, it was quite a new thing as most RSS readers were desktop-based apps.
-But I liked the idea of being able to seemlessly access my news at my home computer or while studying at some university computer.
+I liked the idea of being able to seemlessly access my news at my home computer or while studying at some university computer.

 That remained so, till now.
 GReader is my personal place for trying to consume the immense amount of news that get published on the web each day.
 Of course, it wasn't the only place, social networks, especially Twitter, have become more and more important for me to pick up some important article or an interesting link.

 ## Seems Time to Change

 Many passionate GReader users don't like the idea of moving to another product and so didn't I. They even [started a petition](https://www.change.org/petitions/google-keep-google-reader-running?utm_campaign=share_button_action_box&utm_medium=facebook&utm_source=share_petition) against stopping Google Reader.
 Nice initiatives that show how many people liked the product.
-But honestly speaking, I don't think Google will change its plans.
+Honestly speaking, I don't think Google will change its plans.
 And then, after all, if a company decides to quit a product, even if they change and keep it running, it will quickly become obsolete due to missing investments.
 It's already now that - if you compare GReader to other products - it lacks updated features like maybe a more modern UI, social network integrations and it's ages since its mobile Android client received significant updates.
 So I think, it's really time to move forward.

-But is switching really so hard as it seems??
+Is switching really so hard as it seems??
 Personally, when I look at my recent habits, I notice that my usage of Google Reader (on the web) declined significantly in the last years.
-Mostly I just added new feeds, but consumed them on my mobile, through GReader Android, or even more often through other 3rd party apps like [Press](https://play.google.com/store/apps/details?id=com.twentyfivesquares.press) or [Flipboard](https://play.google.com/store/apps/details?id=flipboard.app).
+Mostly I just added new feeds and then consumed them on my mobile, through GReader Android, or even more often through other 3rd party apps like [Press](https://play.google.com/store/apps/details?id=com.twentyfivesquares.press) or [Flipboard](https://play.google.com/store/apps/details?id=flipboard.app).
 So the day when the announcements about GReader's shutdown went out, I decided to look around for a worthy alternative.

 ## Feedly - A Worthy Alternative?